Zarthus/lobby-utility-bot/docs/configuration.md

 plugin.title.ignore: Array, list of domains to ignore plugin.title.silent_on_failure: Boolean, true if you want the bot to not notice the user on failure

+plugin.authcheck.channels: Array, List of channels to run this plugin in plugin.authcheck.masks: Array, List of masks to ban if they are not authorized to nickserv. plugin.authcheck.kick_first: Boolean, first give the user a kick. plugin.authcheck.timeout: Integer, seconds to ban plugin.authcheck.reason_format: String, dynamic content is wrapped in %{}, supported values: nick, channel, user, host

 logging: Boolean, log to file or not?
 prefix: String char, what is the prefix to our commands?
 source_url: Optional String, if the project is open source, you can put an URL to its location here.